 As we prepare for Redeemer’s 40th anniversary, we remember again some of the amazing things that have happened at Redeemer.
 We have learned some new things too.
 How many current employees knew the townhouse-style residences on campus today were a legacy of the efforts to locate space for students to live in the early 1980s?
 Looking back, the story of Redeemer is the story of God’s hand at work, in good times and in hard times.
 It is the story of God leading the institution as an instrument to bring a Christian framework to research, to living and to learning in a university context.
 In a rapidly secularizing culture, Redeemer’s continued presence, and indeed growth, is countercultural and something for which together we can praise God!
 I hope many of you will be able to join in anniversary celebrations at the end of September, and will continue to reflect with us throughout this anniversary year on God’s goodness.
-Be sure to check out the stories of Redeemer’s history in this commemorative issue of Resound, and by visiting the 40th anniversary website, which includes a special video, at redeemer.ca/40.
+Be sure to check out the stories of Redeemer’s history in this commemorative issue of Resound, and by visiting the 40th anniversary website, which includes a special video, at redeemer.ca/40-years.

 Since 2020, Redeemer’s Learn.
 Forward.
 2025 Strategic Plan has focused on preparing Kingdom-centred, innovative graduates who will make a profound impact for the gospel in a rapidly changing, complex and digital world.
 We give God praise for the many positive developments that have happened, even during challenging pandemic circumstances.
 We have continued to strengthen the integration of the Reformed Christian worldview at the heart of Redeemer’s academic mission by focusing on greater clarity and communication in student admissions as well as in hiring processes and employee orientation.
 We have also invested in enhancing the faculty mentoring program and launched a new faculty fellowship program hosted by the Wolters Centre.
 To support student and graduate preparedness, we have also launched a new Innovation Centre to increase the spirit of innovation and entrepreneurship in university program development, curriculum and pedagogy.
 Thanks to new degree-granting authorities, we have developed two new degree programs, the bachelor of business administration (BBA), and the bachelor of kinesiology (B.Kin.).
 Two new music programs and a law and public policy minor are also now part of the program offerings.
 Over the coming years, we will explore the feasibility of other new degrees, including masters degree programs.